The Green Helmet

 The Green Helmet is a 1961 British drama film directed by Michael Forlong starring Bill Travers, Ed Begley and Sid James.
 The film is centred on a British motor racing team.
-It is based on a 1957 novel by Australian author Jon Cleary.
+It is based on the 1957 novel of the same title by Australian author Jon Cleary.

 Plot outline

-The novel starts at France's 24-hour Le Mans race when British champion racing driver Greg Rafferty crashes his car.
+At France's 24-hour Le Mans race when British champion racing driver Greg Rafferty crashes his car.
 The plot then follows Rafferty as he continues to race while also concealing his fears.